mautic/mautic/UPGRADE-PHP-TO-TWIG-TEMPLATES.md

 - If you extend `MauticCoreBundle:Default:content.html.twig`, everything HAS to be in blocks.
 Trying to put any HTML elements outside a block will fail with the following error:

     > A template that extends another one cannot include content outside Twig blocks.
+- You're probably used to writing `if !empty($variable) {}` in PHP.
+That checks if the variable is set and whether it is not empty.
+In Twig, you explicity have to write `if variable is defined and variable is not empty`.
+It's a lot more descriptive, and we might want to create a custom Twig function like `notEmpty(variable)`.